jbogard/bulk-writer/README.md

 The example above is fine, but we're only processing one source data item at a time.
 If one pipeline stage takes longer to produce output than other stages, all stage processing suffers.
 We argue that there are times when you'd like any pipeline stage to continue to process available items even if other stages in the pipeline are blocked.

 For example, suppose Stage 1 was IO-bound because it queried and produced a result set for each of its input items.
 In other words, Stage 1 is producing a larger data set than its input.
 Next, supposed Stage 2 was CPU bound because it performed hundreds of calculations on each row produced by Stage 1.
-In this example, there's no reason why Stage 2 shouldn't be able to perform its calculations while Stage 1 is querying for its next input.
+In this example, there's no reason why Stage 2 shouldn't be able to perform its calculations while Stage 1 is querying and producing input for Stage 2.

 We form a pipeline like this by running each pipeline stage on its own thread and by introducing an input and output buffer between each stage.
 Now, instead of a pipeline stage pulling directly from the previous stage, each pipeline stage pushes to and pulls from its input and output buffer, respectively.